ao140505/ao140505.github.io/_posts/2014-10-04-how-to-get-started-with-rails.markdown

 ![smells like bullshit](/img/smells_like_bullshit.jpg)

 It takes time and effort to master this stuff.
-I have been learning to program for 6 years and still have plenty more to learn.
-You *do not* need a computer science degree.
-You *do* need to be persistant and put in the work.
+I have been learning to program for 6 years and still have plenty to learn.
+You do not need a computer science degree, but you do need to be persistant and put in the work.